ahoxha/jalgo/README.md

 **To run the code coverage task**

-CD into the project's folder, then type `gradlew build jacocoTestReport`.
+CD into the project's folder, then type `./gradlew build jacocoTestReport`.
 You can see the **code coverage results** in the `{project_folder}/build/reports/jacoco/test/html/index.html` file.

-## How to make it an eclipse project and continue working on it?
+## How to make it an Eclipse/IntelliJ IDEA project and continue working on it?

 CD into the project directory and type:

-`gradlew eclise`
+`./gradlew eclise` for Eclipse

+`./gradlew idea` for IntelliJ IDEA

-Then you can import it into your Eclipse IDE.
+Then you can import it into your corresponding IDE.